brian14708/wh-briefings/press-briefings/2021-04/2021-04-01-background-press-call-on-the-upcoming-trilateral-meeting-with-japan-and-the-republic-of-korea.md

 modified_time: 2021-04-01 18:54:38-04:00
 permalink: https://www.whitehouse.gov/briefing-room/press-briefings/2021/04/01/background-press-call-on-the-upcoming-trilateral-meeting-with-japan-and-the-republic-of-korea/
 published_time: 2021-04-01 21:02:00-04:00
-title: Background Press Call on the Upcoming Trilateral Meeting with Japan and the Republic of Korea
+title: "Background Press Call on the Upcoming Trilateral Meeting with Japan and the\
+  \ Republic of\_Korea"
 ---

 Via Teleconference